Fiona-T/walk-well/README.md

 ## Deployment
 ---
 ### Gitpod - during development
 The site was developed on Gitpod, using GitHub for version control and hosting the repository and final site.
 The repository for this project, and the associated workspace, was created from the [Code Institute tempate](https://github.com/Code-Institute-Org/gitpod-full-template).
-During development, code was written in the Gitpod workspace and previewed by opening the browser via the Terminal in Gitpod, using the command 'python3 -m http.server' and then selecting Port 8000.
-Files and code were added to the staging area in Gitpod using the command 'git add .' and commited using 'git commit -m "commit message"'.
-Commited changes were then pushed to GitHub using the "git push" command.
+-   During development, code was written in the Gitpod workspace and previewed by opening the browser via the Terminal in Gitpod, using the command `python3 -m http.server` and then selecting the Open Browser button when the following message appears: "a service is available on Port 8000".
+-   Files and code were added to the staging area in Gitpod using the command `git add .` and commited using `git commit -m "commit message"`.
+-   Commited changes were then pushed to GitHub using the `git push` command.

 ### GitHub Pages - Deployment
 The following steps were followed to deploy the project to a live website in GitHub, using Github Pages: